Rule 77. Conducting Business; Clerk’s Authority

-(b) Trials and Hearings; Orders in Chambers.
-All trials upon the merits shall be conducted in open court and so far as convenient in a regular court room, except private trial may be had as provided by statute.
-All other acts or proceedings may be done or conducted by a judge in chambers, without the attendance of the clerk or other court officials and at any place either within or without the district; but no hearing, other than one ex parte, shall be conducted outside the district without the consent of all parties affected thereby.
+(b) Place for Trial and Other Proceedings.
+Every trial on the merits must be conducted in open court and, so far as convenient, in a regular courtroom, but a private trial may be had as provided by statute.
+Any other act or proceeding may be done or conducted by a judge in chambers, without the attendance of the clerk or other court official, or anywhere inside or outside the judicial district.
+But no hearing—other than one ex parte—may be conducted outside this state unless all the affected parties consent.